Everybody Prune Now: Structured Pruning of LLMs with only Forward Passes: Methodology

-To enhance the efficiency of our method, instead of considering all active modules for pruning, in each layer we consider the bottom $2p$ fraction of modules\footnote{The choice of $2p$ is arbitrary.
-Practitioners can run hyper-parameter searches to find more optimal values for their settings.} ranked according to our prior $\rho$.
-Thus, the top $1 - 2p$ fraction of modules remain fixed whilst the rest are perturbed and their relevance scores are computed and compared for pruning.
-This helps reduce the space of possible sub-models being considered for evaluation.
-For the bottom $2p$ fraction being compared, whenever we generate a mask $\alpha_{\mathbf{m}_{k}}$ with sparsity level $p$, we also generate its complement $\alpha^{c}_{\mathbf{m}_{k}}$, which is obtained by flipping the values in $\alpha_{\mathbf{m}_{k}}$ (except for the fixed $1 - 2p$ fraction of entries). \citet{covert2020improving} show that this technique can help reduce the variance of the estimator obtained from regression with binary inputs.
+To enhance efficiency, we prune only the bottom \(2p\) fraction of modules per layer, ranked by prior \(\rho\), while keeping the top \(1 - 2p\) fraction fixed.\footnote{\(2p\) is arbitrary; practitioners can tune it for optimal performance.} This reduces the search space for sub-model evaluation.
+For the bottom \(2p\) fraction, whenever we generate a mask \(\alpha_{\bm{m}_{k}}\) with sparsity \(p\), we also generate its complement \(\alpha^{c}_{\bm{m}_{k}}\), obtained by flipping the values in \(\alpha_{\bm{m}_{k}}\) (excluding the fixed \(1 - 2p\) fraction). \citet{covert2020improving} show that this technique helps lower variance in regression with binary inputs.